matthewlmcclure/matthewlmcclure-git-wiki/how-well-does-github-work-as-a-wiki.md

 * Allows finding content via code search.
 * <del>Web editor doesn't have preview.</del> As of 2014-03-06, web editor has preview.
-* Web editor doesn't have delete.
+* <del>Web editor doesn't have delete.</del> As of 2014-03-06, web editor has delete.